-The little nastic leaves on the ground, 2025
+The little nastic leaves on the ground, 2025, Printed on lenticular, ceramic plate, 47 x 128 cm.

 Curated by Thiti Teeraworawit